rexhector/rexhector/README.md

-- 👋 Hi, I’m @reggieh54
+- 👋 Hi, I’m @rexhector
 - 👀 I’m interested in Fishing, Video Games and Photography
 - 🌱 I’m currently learning Software Engineering fundimentals -💻 I’m looking to collaborate with more engineers in the tech
 - 📫 How to reach me:
--   Reginald.hector@outlook.com
+-   reginald.xh@icloud.com

 <!---